The reparative relationship...

 So I blog.

-It was such a corrosive poison that it has taken - I was about to say, it has taken this blog to cure me.
-I'm not cured.
-It isn't over yet.
 He just about rubbished all that was best, all that was most alive and all that was most able to keep me alive in too many sessions, as he explained how important his moral stance was.

-It was so important to whom?
+It was so important?

-Oh my, do you think he imagined that he was giving safe and firm boundaries to a child who had been allowed to run wild?
-Alas, that wasn't my childhood - I might be saner if it had been so - and as someone who has demonstrated considerable self discipline in keeping her head.
-I actually feel insulted by that notion.
+Alas, that wasn't my childhood - I might be saner if it had been so - and as someone who has demonstrated considerable self discipline in keeping her head in extremely difficult situation I am insulted by that notion.

 If that was his notion.